aws/amazon-vpc-cni-k8s/README.md

 ```
 kubectl patch daemonset aws-node -n kube-system -p '{"spec": {"template": {"spec": {"initContainers": [{"env":[{"name":"DISABLE_TCP_EARLY_DEMUX","value":"true"}],"name":"aws-vpc-cni-init"}]}}}}'
 ```
+---

+`ENABLE_PREFIX_DELEGATION` (Since v1.9)

+Type: Boolean as a String

+Default: `false`

+To enable IPv4 prefix delegation on nitro instances.
+Setting `ENABLE_PREFIX_DELEGATION` flag toggle to `true` will start allocating a /28 prefix instead of a secondary IP in the ENIs subnet.
+The total number of prefixes and private IP addresses will be less than the limit on private IPs allowed by your instance.
+The current preview will support a single /28 prefix per ENI.
+Knob toggle while pods are running or if
+ENIs are attached is not supported.
+On toggling the knob, node should be recycled to set the new kubelet max pods value.

+---

+`WARM_PREFIX_TARGET`

+Type: Integer

+Default: None

+Specifies the number of free IPv4(/28) prefixes that the `ipamd` daemon should attempt to keep available for pod assignment on the node.
+This environment variable overrides `WARM_ENI_TARGET`, `WARM_IP_TARGET` and `MINIMUM_IP_TARGET` and works when `ENABLE_PREFIX_DELEGATION`
+is set to `true`.
+The current preview release will support a single /28 prefix per ENI hence setting this will cause additional ENIs to be allocated.

 ### ENI tags related to Allocation